-ACD means Tutman Fund Solutions Limited, or any successor Authorised Corporate Director of the Company.
+ACD means Tutman Fund Solutions Limited, or any successor Authorised Corporate Director of the Company from time to time.

 AIF means alternative investment fund.

 AIFM means alternative investment fund manager.

 AIFMD means the Alternative Investment Fund Managers Directive, 2011/61/EU, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.